Plumbing

 Low water pressure in a home is never a pleasant experience and can be very annoying when doing everyday chores and activities.
 Figuring out why your household has low water pressure and how to fix it can be very confusing at first, but with the information in this article, you should be well on your way to solving your water pressure problems.

-Generally, you can fix low water pressure by adjusting the pressure-reducing valve located near the water meter.
+Generally, you can fix low water pressure by adjusting the pressure-reducing valve near the water meter.
 To increase the water pressure, loosen the lower nut on the top of the valve and turn the bolt clockwise.
-Then, retighten the nut once the water pressure is back to a desirable level.
+Then, retighten the nut once the water pressure returns to a desirable level.

 The best way to increase your household’s water pressure can differ significantly depending on your situation.
-So let’s take a more in-depth look at what causes low water pressure, how to isolate the reason why your pressure is low, and ways you can go about increasing your water pressure.
+So, let’s take a more in-depth look at what causes low water pressure, how to isolate why your pressure is low, and how you can increase your water pressure.

 Can You Increase Household Water Pressure?